 Relapsing remitting MS

-The majority of people with MS are diagnosed with the relapsing remitting form.
-This means they will have periods when symptoms flare up aggressively - known as a relapse, an attack or an exacerbation - followed by periods of good or complete recovery - a remission.
+The majority of people with MS (around 85%) are diagnosed with the relapsing remitting form.
+This means that they will have periods when symptoms flare up aggressively - known as a relapse, an attack or an exacerbation - followed by periods of good or complete recovery - a remission.

-A relapse is the appearance of a new symptom or the reappearance of old symptoms that lasts more than 24 hours.
-A relapse can last for considerably longer than that and may persist for weeks or months.
+Every relapse is different and it isn't possible to predict when relapses will happen or how often.
 The frequency of relapses, the severity of symptoms experienced and the length of the gap between attacks are unpredictable.
 Similarly, it may sometimes be difficult to determine what is a fluctuation in symptoms (a day to day worsening or improvement) and what is a relapse.

 Rapidly evolving severe relapsing remitting MS

 The term rapidly evolving severe relapsing remitting MS (RES) is used in relation to the drugs natalizumab (Tysabri) and fingolimod (Gilenya).
 This is a less common form of relapsing remitting MS in which someone has two or more disabling relapses in one year and evidence of increasing lesions on two consecutive MRI scans.

 The term benign MS is sometimes used.
 This is a version of relapsing remitting MS with very mild attacks separated by long periods with no symptoms.

 The phrase is sometimes used inaccurately to describe a period with few or no symptoms following diagnosis.
 However, as the defining characteristic of benign MS is the long-term absence of symptoms, it can only be diagnosed retrospectively after ten or more years.
 It is estimated that about 15-20% of people with MS have this experience of the condition.
 The term should be used with caution and can only describe an individual's past experience of MS.